 A stalwart of the American stage whose commanding presence brought depth to seminal works of Black theater.

-Charles Brown carved out a substantial career in the American theater, becoming a bedrock performer for the influential Negro Ensemble Company in New York.
-His deep, resonant voice and grounded intensity made him a favorite of playwrights like August Wilson and Samm-Art Williams.
-Brown originated the role of Gabriel in Wilson's 'Joe Turner's Come and Gone' on Broadway, a performance that cemented his reputation as a powerful interpreter of the African American experience.
-He moved seamlessly between Broadway and Off-Broadway stages, also taking on substantial roles in television and film, though the theater remained his true home.
-His body of work stands as a testament to a generation of actors who built the foundation for contemporary Black storytelling in the performing arts.
+Charles Brown originated the role of Gabriel in August Wilson's 'Joe Turner's Come and Gone' on Broadway.
+A bedrock performer for the Negro Ensemble Company in New York, his deep voice and grounded intensity made him a favorite of playwrights like Wilson and Samm-Art Williams.
+He moved between Broadway and Off-Broadway stages, also taking roles in television and film.
+Brown died in 2004.
+His body of work built the foundation for contemporary Black storytelling in the performing arts.

 1946–1964